nerav-doshi/IBM-Decison-Optimization-Workforce-Scheduling/Tutorial1/Decision_Optimization_tutorial_readme.md

 -  Click on three dots of EmplShiftAssignment_Base scenario.
 Click Duplicate and give it a name example:*EmplShiftAssignment_Balance*

+- - We add another objective. type in *Balance total duration of Shift of assignments of Employee over Employee* and click plus icon next to **Balance total duration of Shift of assignments of Employee over Employee**.
+Move the slider next to it change the weightage to 7.
+You should have 3 objectives with different weightage.

+- Now we add a constraint with condition, here we want to limit the assignment to 1 shift per day and respect employee holidays.
+We will add this constraint in 3 steps
-- Now we add a constraint, the Suggestion section on the right, we type *For each EmployeeAvailability , number of assignments of employee  where day of assigned Shift is day of EmployeeAvailability  is less than or equal to  max shift* You can click the plus icon next to **For each EmployeeAvailability , number of assignments of employee  where day of assigned Shift is day of EmployeeAvailability  is less than or equal to  max shift**.
+  a.
+In the Suggestion section on the right, we type *For each EmployeeAvailability , number of assignments of employee  where day of assigned Shift is day of EmployeeAvailability  is less than or equal to  max shift* You can click the plus icon next to **For each EmployeeAvailability , number of assignments of employee  where day of assigned Shift is day of EmployeeAvailability  is less than or equal to  max shift**.
 We add this constraint to make sure no employee is scheduled 2 shifts per day

 ![Step3b](../images/Tutorial2-Step3b.png)